 Drying cosmos flowers – the flat heads make a lovely pot pourri topper.

-Drying cornflowers sometimes fade during the process, but their beauty remains.
+Cornflowers sometimes fade during the drying process, but their beauty remains.

 Drying sea lavender by hanging it in bunches.